 Fans of Other Cryptos Often call for Lower Bitcoin Prices

 Other voices that call for lower Bitcoin prices are often proponents of other cryptocurrencies.
 Many of these got into digital currencies at some point during 2017.
 They discovered that there were loads of digital currencies and blindly believed that they were all the same other than their transaction times.
 Knowing little about game theory or the security measures needed to have a truly successful global currency built using blockchain technology, they dismiss Bitcoin as old news.

 These naysayers will often have a different coin that they champion for whatever reasons.
-They rarely back their opinion up with anything other than talking about how many more transaction per second their project can perform.
-They miss the most important aspects of Bitcoin – its decentralisation and censorship resistance.
+They rarely back their opinion up with anything other than talking about how many more transactions per second their project can perform.
+They miss the most important aspects of Bitcoin – its decentralization and censorship resistance.

 So, How High Will Bitcoin Go?

 There is no shortage of Bitcoin bulls either, however.
 Interestingly, these pro-Bitcoiners are usually from a more technological background.
 They fully understand the commodity that they’re talking about in a way that Warren Buffet and co. will never do.

 One of the highest price calls for Bitcoin comes from the pioneer of anti-virus software, John McAfee.
 In recent years, McAfee has reinvented himself as something of a cryptocurrency guru.
 He frequently makes price predictions about various digital assets.
 However, he’s probably most famous for his price calls about Bitcoin.

 McAfee famously stated last year that he thought Bitcoin would easily top half a million by 2020.
 In fact, he was so confident, he made a rather shocking bet on it.
 He said that if it didn’t reach that price, he would eat his own manhood live on TV.